All opinions are mine alone. #PedigreeGives #YouBuyWeGive #CollectiveBias

 My son has had a difficult year.
 He dealt with some school issues and two of his friends passed away in the spring.
 He’s a pretty upbeat kid, but the deaths have taken their toll.
 Those young men and my son worked together at the local pool as lifeguards.
 He really missed guarding with them this summer.
 During all these tough times, my son has really leaned on our dog, Cooper.
 While he cannot provide words of comfort, Cooper has been able to provide love and support for my son.

 Since they spend a lot of time snuggling on the sofa together, and it’s started getting colder I decided to make them a special snuggle blanket.
-I wanted to create something similar to a Snuggie, but with a hole for the dog’s head.
+I wanted to create something similar to a Snuggie, but with a hole in it for the dog’s head.
 I decided to use fleece because it’s warm and the edges do not ravel.
-I love working with fleece because it is very forgiving.
+Working with fleece is great because it is very forgiving.
 I’ve made several things with fleece over the years, so I know that the best value for a large piece of fleece is a blanket.
 I purchased a queen-size 90″x90″ fleece blanket for $12.
+Enjoy this easy sewing tutorial for a snuggle blanket with sleeves.

 queen-size fleece blanket